The Next Phase: Reception

 In 2017 this episode was noted as one featuring scary and/or eerie Star Trek content.

 The fact that the characters could walk through solid objects, but not pass through the floor, has been criticized and mocked in the Stargate SG-1 episode "Wormhole X-Treme!".

+Awards and nominations

+The episode was nominated at the 44th Primetime Emmy Awards for Outstanding Individual Achievement in Sound Mixing for a Drama Series.